-The tryouts are run by an outside volunteer or CYA board member so that the coaches can focus on evaluating the kids.
-Over the course of the three tryout sessions the coaches evaluate each player and prior to the draft select a pool of players from which the teams will be selected according to a draft method prescribed by the Basketball board.
-The Basketball Board has a representative overseeing both the tryouts and the draft to ensure fairness in the selection process.
+The tryouts are run by the Travel coaches, over the course of the three tryout sessions the coaches evaluate each player and prior to the draft select a pool of players from which the teams will be selected according to a draft method prescribed by the Basketball board.
+The Basketball Board will attempt to make available a representative overseeing both the tryouts and the draft to ensure fairness in the selection process.

-Please check the Basketball page of the CYA website (www.chantillyyouth.org) in mid-September for up to date information on where and when the tryouts for each grade/gender group are being held.
+Please check the Basketball page of the CYA website (cyabasketball.org) in mid-September for up to date information on where and when the tryouts for each grade/gender group are being held.

 14. How does the player draft work for Travel teams?

 At the end of tryouts and prior to the draft, the Travel coaches decide on a pool of 30-45 players (depending on the number of teams) who are best skilled to play on the Travel teams.
 For 6th grade and higher grades, the Division 1 teams first select their players, then the Division II teams select their players, and finally the Division III teams select their players.
 If CYA is fielding two teams at either the Division I or Division II level, then those teams use what is called the Core Method* to select their teams.
 For example, if there are two Division I teams at a particular grade level (for example, Boys 6th grade), then the designated A team coach first picks 5 players plus their child (if they have one), then the designated B team coach picks 5 players plus their child (if they have one), and finally the remaining players are chosen by alternating picks.
 The Division II coach would then select their ten players.
 If there is only one Division I team and two Division II teams, then the Division I coach would select ten players, the the two Division II coaches would use the Core Method to select their teams.
 Note that each team selects only 10 players in the initial draft; if any team wants to add an 11th or 12th player, this is done after the initial draft.